 CVE-2020-1472, aka ZeroLogon

-ZeroLogon is a vulnerability in the Netlogon Remote Protocol utilised by Windows Server.
+ZeroLogon is a vulnerability in the Netlogon Remote Protocol utilised by Windows Server(external link).
 The vulnerability takes advantage of a flaw in the cryptography implementation of the protocol.
 This is a severe vulnerability as it only requires an unauthenticated attacker to have network access to a domain controller, yet a successful exploitation attempt can give the attacker domain administrator privileges.
 ZeroLogon has received a CVSS score of 10.0 from Microsoft (for reference, the CVSS scale only goes up to 10.0).

 This vulnerability was first reported on August 11, 2020 by way of a security update and patch from Microsoft.
 It didn’t receive much immediate notice due to the lack of technical details published.
-However, after a whitepaper was released which detailed an exploit proof of concept, the vulnerability garnered much more attention.
+However, after a whitepaper was released which detailed an exploit proof of concept(external link), the vulnerability garnered much more attention.